-The Universal Basic Income and the Era of Abundance
+The Universal Basic Income and the era of abundance

-If you read the last chapter of this series, you know how vital the Universal Basic Income (UBI) will become to the continued functioning of our society and capitalist economy at large.
+If you read the last chapter of this series, you know how vital the Universal Basic Income (UBI) will become to the continued functioning of our society and the capitalist economy at large.

 What that chapter may have glossed over is whether the UBI will be enough to provide its recipients with a quality standard of living.
 Consider this:

 - By 2040, the price of most consumer goods will fall due to increasingly productive automation, the growth of the sharing (Craigslist) economy, and the paper-thin profit margins retailers will need to operate on to sell to the largely un- or underemployed mass market.

 - Most services will feel a similar downward pressure on their prices, except for those services that require an active human element: think personal trainers, massage therapists, caregivers, etc.